Why Convert Vinyl to Digital?

 For best results, ensure that your record player is spinning consistently and at the perfect speed.

-Most people who convert their vinyl records to digital files will use a piece of software called Audacity.
+Hands down, most people who convert their vinyl records to digital files will use a piece of software called Audacity.
 It’s free to use without restriction, it works on Windows, Mac and Linux, and it is extremely powerful.

 The one downside to Audacity is that the interface is not the most user friendly experience you’ll ever encounter.
 Hopefully, the step by step guide below helps you overcome this.